mit-drl/fogg/README.md

 # Running

-A launch file is provided for running fogg using a Kinect.
+A launch file is provided for running `fogg` using a Kinect.

     roslaunch fogg fogg.launch

+# Output

+`fogg` publishes to the `/fogg_clusters` and `/fogg_grid` topics.
+The `/fogg_clusters` topic publishes a `sensor_msgs/PointCloud` message containing points assigned to various clusters using the channels to differentiate between them.
+The `fogg_grid` topic publishes `nav_msgs/OccupancyGrid` indicating the occupied space as perceived by the sensor.